AndyObtiva/glimmer-dsl-fx/README.md

 This gives you `irb` with the `glimmer-dsl-fx` gem loaded and the `Glimmer` module mixed into the main object for easy experimentation with GUI.

+Note: GIRB for Glimmer DSL for FX 0.0.1 is still very rudimentary and does not support entering code for multiple applications, yet only one.
+You would have to exit and re-enter after each application entered.

-Gotcha: On the Mac, when you close a window opened in `girb`, it remains open until you enter exit or open another GUI window.
+Gotcha: On the Mac, when you close a window opened in `girb`, it remains open until you enter `exit`.

 ## Samples